 Presenter: Dr. Amy Nelson Christensen will provide an overview of the current understanding of the elements of a trauma sensitive school, define what is meant by “trauma sensitive” practices, and provide an outline of how families and schools can partner together to create a positive learning environment for all.
 She will explore the difference between trauma and toxic stress as well as the intersectional issues of students of color who struggle with toxic stress or traumatization and how this relates to special education services.

-Breakout Sessions: (Access the conference agenda, handouts and additional materials from all breakout sessions here.)
+Breakout Sessions: (Access handouts, recordings and additional materials from all breakout sessions here.)

 • Building a Trauma-Sensitive IEP